 Walking in, the hotel’s opulent interior instantly enamored us.
 A linear fireplace softly lit the reception area complemented by ambient lighting casting lavender and sapphire hues all around.

 Past the reception area, contemporary furniture and decor contributed to the hotel’s sleekness.
 In our experience, many resorts can overplay the “modern look” creating a cold, sterile vibe.
 However, we found Preidlhof an exception.
 The hotel’s state-of-the-art design masterfully conjures a romantic and relaxing mood.

 After checking in, we were invited to enjoy a drink and an aperitif on the hotel’s restaurant terrace.
 Unwinding with a glass of wine suited us just fine after spending the day in Brixen at its annual Bread & Strudel Market.

 We sipped the wine and mountain views for a while before the “Best Butler in the World”, Davide, graced us with his presence.
 He kindly gave us a brief tour of the hotel.

-As he led us to our room, we inhaled sweet fragrances abounding from every nook and cranny.
+As he led us to our room, we inhaled sweet fragrances seemingly emanating from every nook and cranny.
 Just walking the hallways of Preidlhof is an engagement in aromatherapy.

 On the terrace, a plush daybed waited for us to slip under a blanket and count the mountain crests beyond the valley floor.
 Above it was a warming lamp.
 Ah, romance made easy.
 We couldn’t wait to spend a candle-lit night sleeping under the stars.